 |Nominator and Big Tree Register Editor Rod Haulenbeek relaxing under Nevada’s Champion Western white pine.|

 Are you interested in becoming a Big Tree Hunter?
 Do you have a potential big tree in your backyard or near your favorite hiking trail?
 Many of the listed trees are in easily viewed arboreta on the University of Nevada campuses in Las Vegas and Reno, the Wilbur D. May Arboretum and Botanical Garden in Reno, the Ethel M. Chocolates Botanical Cactus Garden or the Springs Preserve Botanical Gardens in Las Vegas, or are street trees, but others are hidden in private yards and other inaccessible areas.
-We may not see your tree, but you see it every day.
+The public may not know about your tree, but you see it everyday.
 If you think it is a candidate Big Tree, please contact us and we will send someone to identify and measure it.
 If it measures up, we will be happy to add it, and your name as nominator, to the list.

 External Links of Interest

 American Forests National Register of Big Trees (2010).
 Includes measurements for 861 species of National Big Trees for the United States, methods for measuring trees and FAQs.

 American Forests Big Tree Coordinators.
 Lists coordinators for 50 states, Puerto Rico and Washington, D.C. as well as links to state registers.